International Relationships and Activities

 To aid in the protection of interest we offer training and awareness that centers on the need to safeguard our academic research and intellectual property from unauthorized use, theft or transfer.
 As such, I would like to remind you of our conflict of interest and export control online training modules offered through CITI Program.
 The training modules are available to all faculty, staff and students.
 We strongly encourage all research teams complete these modules.
 During CITI registration, you will be prompted to add a course.
 Select the courses required for your research.
 Additionally, with respect to protecting unauthorized access to our IP, it is important to also highlight the Office of Information Technology’s Phishing Awareness training class accessible through Career Pathways and leverage their published best practices in information security.

-The Office of Research & Innovation and the Office of Compliance, Privacy and Internal Audit aims to work together and closely with Drexel colleges, schools, and departments to provide advice regarding appropriate action for scenarios and questions asked by Drexel community members.
+The Office of Research & Innovation and the Office of Compliance, Policy and Privacy Services aims to work together and closely with Drexel colleges, schools, and departments to provide advice regarding appropriate action for scenarios and questions asked by Drexel community members.

 Faculty members should be encouraged to contact their Dean and/or Department Head for an initial discussion regarding any foreign affiliations related to their research efforts.
 Questions regarding research related disclosures can be directed to Research Compliance at email@example.com and specific questions regarding export compliance can be directed to firstname.lastname@example.org.
 Questions regarding your University COI Report, accessed through DrexelOne, can be directed to email@example.com.